 At this time of year, I often dice them up and roast them, or bake them whole.
-However I’ve had hasselback potatoes on my mind to try for ages anyway, so figured why not try them with sweet potatoes.
-All I can say is why didn’t I try them sooner?!
+We also love them as sweet potato biscuits.
+However I've had hasselback potatoes on my mind to try for ages anyway, so figured why not try them with sweet potatoes.
+All I can say is why didn't I try them sooner?!

-What’s the trick to how to cut hasselback potatoes?
+What's the trick to cutting the sweet potatoes?

 While I was interested in making them anyway, what really sold me was when I saw the chopstick trick.
 "What, now?"
 I hear you ask.

 As you can imagine, if you're just guessing it's easy to accidentally cut too far sometimes, or have to cut slowly to get it right.
 To get even, regular cuts you put chopsticks either side of the potato as you cut.
 This gives you a natural stop before you cut all the way through.
 So easy and effective!

 How to make hasselback sweet potatoes